syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 Formatting
 </td>
 <td>
-SfNumericTextBox provides supports to format the value based on user needs.
-To know more about format modes in SfNumericTextBox, refer {{'[here](https://help.syncfusion.com/windowsforms/sfnumerictextbox/formatting#formatmode)'| markdownify }}.
+Formats the value based on the user needs.
+To learn more about format modes in SfNumericTextBox, refer to {{'[here](https://help.syncfusion.com/windowsforms/sfnumerictextbox/formatting#formatmode)'| markdownify }}.
 </td>
 </tr>
 <tr>